waynegraham/registry.clir.org/_projects/2016-digitization-of-the-diaries-of-father-maximilian-ga.md

 ---
 layout: project
-title: "Digitization of the Diaries of Father Maximilian Gaertner, O.Praem"
+title: Digitization of the Diaries of Father Maximilian Gaertner, O.Praem
 ---